NTielman/Grocery_helper/README.md

 * As a user i'd like to be able to edit and remove items from grocery list and shopping cart
 * As a user i'd like the possibility to manually enter item quantities
 * As a user i'd like an item added to cart to automatically or manually be grayed out from my grocery list
-* As a user i want the input field to be cleared automatically after i add a new item